-Our intern in the northeast, Daniel Salazar, is a busy man.
-In addition to attending school and working for Willy Phillips at Full Circle Crab Co, he spends one day a week providing valuable outreach for the federation to Latinos.
+One of the Coastal Federation’s former northeast office interns, Daniel Salazar, is a busy man.
+In addition to attending school and working full time, he spent one day a week providing valuable outreach for the Federation to Latinos.

-We provide Juntos youth with hands-on science experience and expose them to natural resource careers options they might not otherwise know.
-Juntos members provide us volunteer labor, original ideas and lots of laughs.
-The partnership Daniel has started with the federation and the Juntos club from Columbia High School is titled ‘Together We Make a Difference’, or in Spanish, ‘Juntos Hacemos la Diferencia’.
+In past programs, we provided Juntos youth with hands-on science experiences and exposed them to natural resource careers they might not otherwise have known.
+Juntos members provide us with volunteer labor, original ideas, and lots of laughs.
+Daniel led a partnership with the Federation and the Juntos club from Columbia High School through a project titled ‘Together We Make a Difference’, or in Spanish, ‘Juntos Hacemos la Diferencia’.

-After building a list of the interested participants, the project team worked on prioritizing which resident or business would benefit the most from implementing these LID methods.
-After checking the budget, it was confirmed that it will be feasible to install an LID method on all the sites of each interested participant.
-The club members will come back later in the spring to complete the installations.
+After building a list of interested participants, the project team worked on prioritizing which resident or business would benefit the most from implementing these LID methods.
+After checking the budget, it was confirmed that it would be feasible to install a LID method on all the sites of each interested participant.

-As a part of the “Juntos Hacemos la Diferencia” or “Together We Make a Difference” collaboration, Daniel Salazar, N.C.
-Coastal Federation’s Northeast office intern invited the local Juntos group to Dare County and introduced them to some new Low Impact Development (LID) methods.
+As a part of the “Juntos Hacemos la Diferencia” or “Together We Make a Difference” collaboration, Daniel Salazar, the Coastal Federation’s northeast office intern invited the local Juntos group to Dare County and introduced them to some new Low Impact Development (LID) methods.

-They began by visiting the northeastern office of the N.C.
-Coastal Federation where they learned about numerous LID techniques, such as rain barrels, cisterns and permeable pavement, as well as how each is used to filter and redirect polluted stormwater runoff before it reaches vital water sources.
+They began by visiting the northeastern office of the Coastal Federation where they learned about numerous LID techniques, such as rain barrels, cisterns, and permeable pavement, as well as how each is used to filter and redirect polluted stormwater runoff before it reaches vital water sources.

-The Juntos group next toured the Roanoke Island Aquarium.
-Here, they had the opportunity to see how LID methods can vary in size depending on how much water is being use.
-The aquarium for instance, uses a large cistern system to recycle rainwater that holds up to 10,000 gallons.
+The Juntos group also toured the Roanoke Island Aquarium.
+Here, they had the opportunity to see how LID methods can vary in size depending on how much water is being used.
+The aquarium, for instance, uses a large cistern system to recycle rainwater that holds up to 10,000 gallons.
 Any overflow from these cisterns is directed towards a rain garden so it can be absorbed with very little runoff draining into the adjacent sound.